 Squarespace’s many positive reviews name two things to love about the software:

 - Easy To Use: Squarespace is highly usable.
 Anyone can learn the basics of the software in just a few hours.

 - Aesthetics: Squarespace is well-known for helping users create beautiful websites.
 The base templates are clean and elegant, and you can easily add your content to make it look even better.

 Squarespace can be best described in two words: functional beauty.
 It doesn’t take much effort to create a striking and visually appealing website with this software.
 Squarespace makes it possible, easy, and fun to build websites that are both effective and memorable, and that says a lot about the program’s overall thoughtful design.

-This software has its own share of issues, of course.
-The customer service leaves a lot to be desired, and the photo editor is mediocre at best.
-You’ll also have to deal with the occasional bug and technical glitch, though these have become less frequent with time.
+This software has its share of issues, of course.
+The customer service leaves a lot to be desired, and the software has some limitations, which can be frustrating for more skilled users.